bipin-k/system-design/database-internals/chapter_07.md

 Bw-Tree is layered on top of a latch-free, log-structured, access-method aware (LLAMA) storage subsystem.
 This layering allows Bw-Trees to grow and shrink dynamically, while leaving garbage collection and page management transparent for the tree.

+An alternative to stacking software layers is to skip all indirection layers and use the hardware directly.
+For example, it is possible to avoid using a filesystem and flash translation layer by developing for Open-Channel SSDs.
+This way, we can avoid at least two layers of logs and have more control over wear-leveling, garbage collection, data placement, and scheduling.
+One of the implementations that uses this approach is LOCS (LSM Tree-based KV Store on Open-Channel SSD) [ZHANG13].
+Another example using Open-Channel SSDs is LightNVM, implemented in the Linux kernel [BJØRLING17].